utiasASRL/lgmath/README.md

 used to manipulate the three-dimensional rotations and transformations of points and coordinate frames.
 This library uses concepts and mathematics found in Tim Barfoot's upcoming book [State Estimation for Robotics](asrl.utias.utoronto.ca/~tdb/bib/barfoot_ser15.pdf).
-It is used in for robotics research at the Autonomous Space Robotics Lab; most notably in the STEAM Engine, a library for Simultaneous Trajectory Estimation and Mapping.
+It is used for robotics research at the Autonomous Space Robotics Lab; most notably in the STEAM Engine, a library for Simultaneous Trajectory Estimation and Mapping.

 # Getting Started